Home > Industrial > About Us (Industrial) > History (Industrial)

 Our goal is to provide our customers with the best products and support in the industry.

-Our Founder: Raymond Pavitt
+OUR FOUNDER: Raymond Pavitt

-Ray Pavitt’s career and experiences stemmed from Technicon.
 He worked as a service engineer on autoanalyzers and Sequential Multiple Analyzer (SMA) units.
-Eventually he left and started his own consumable and reagent business to support these and other Technicon equipment –ALPKEMTM in 1969.
+Eventually he left and started his own consumable and reagent business, ALPKEM,TM to support these and other Technicon equipment in 1969.

 Pavitt and his partner sold ALPKEM in 1989 to a Swedish conglomerate.
 He soon left and started to formulate his plans for the next company … Astoria-Pacific.